 Brand | Increased credibility | Bad buzz if malicious hijacking | Moderation responsiveness |

-This program could also accelerate the platform's self-regulation, limiting dependence on external filtering or increasing European injunctions (DSA, legislation on moderation).
-Eventually, TikTok could offer a "trust plus" mode, where only annotated or certified content would be pushed to trends, mechanically reducing the influence of fake news, without curbing creativity.
+This program could also accelerate the platform's self-regulation, limiting reliance on external filtering or increasing European injunctions (DSA, moderation legislation).
+Ultimately, TikTok could offer a "trust plus" mode, where only annotated or certified content would be pushed to trends, automatically reducing the influence of fake news without curbing creativity.

 Potential risks and obstacles

-Any major innovation is subject to classic risks: contributor fatigue, concerted manipulation of the system, perceived cultural or political bias depending on the recruitment of program members.
-There is also a grey zone around content that is too innovative or ambiguous, which could fall under the radar of the collaborative note, or be subject to excessive caution on sensitive subjects.
+Any major innovation exposes itself to classic risks: contributor fatigue, concerted manipulation of the system, and the perception of cultural or political bias depending on the recruitment of program members.
+There is also a gray area surrounding overly innovative or ambiguous content, which could escape the collaborative note's radar, or be subject to excessive caution on sensitive subjects.

 - Possible exclusion effect for unfamiliar audiences

-- Tensions with the authorities, if an erroneous annotation goes awry
+- Tensions with the authorities, in the event of a slip-up in an annotation deemed erroneous

-The balance between moderation and freedom of expression, already the subject of debate on X and Meta, will also be a nodal point for the TikTok community.
-Nevertheless, the variety of pedagogical tools already available on the application (verification badges, labels) provides a solid foundation for making these new features widely understood.
+The balance between moderation and freedom of expression, already fueling the debate over X and Meta, will also be a pivotal point for the TikTok community.
+However, the app's existing variety of educational tools (verification badges, labels) provides a solid foundation for understanding these new features on a large scale.

 Possible scenarios and prospects for competition with X and Meta